Performance of an experience

 If a risky experience running in pilot mode is driving a massive negative effect, the power will become large quickly, and you should end the test once it reaches whichever power you’re comfortable with.

-If this same experience is not driving a massive negative effect, and instead has a negligible or positive effect, the power will grow slowly, much slower than with a 50/50 split.
-Once you’ve de-risked the variation you should republish the experiment to 50/50 in order to benefit from this optimal traffic allocation.
+If this same experience isn’t driving a massive negative effect, and instead has a negligible or positive effect, the power will grow slowly, much slower than with a 50/50 split.
+Once you’ve mitigated the risks of the variation, you should republish the experiment with a 50/50 split to benefit from this optimal traffic allocation.

 For both of these reasons, you’ll find yourself typically ending your “pilot” tests a little earlier than your 50/50 tests.